Skip to content

 Imports of vehicles

 For most new cars imported to Denmark it will be the main importer who has the duty of registration and reporting.
-In other cases, it may be a dealer, a car rental service, or a leasing company that import the car and make the registration after which the car is placed on the Danish market.
+In other cases, it may be a dealer, a car rental service, or a leasing company that imports the car and makes the registration after which the car is placed on the Danish market.

 If you are a dealer and you import second-hand cars, register, and sell them for the first time in Denmark the producer responsibility arises with the dealer of the registered second-hand car in line with the rules for new cars.